ilyssat/hangman-game/README.md

 # hangman-game
-Hangman final project for COMP2132
+Fun Hangman final project for COMP2132

+Might continue to experiment with!